rhysbrooks1/CS321-002-s25-team-09/README.md

 Usage:  check-squeries.sh
 ```

-The `create-btrees.sh` script creates all nine B-Tree types from the SSH Log file.
+The `create-btrees.sh` script creates all nine BTree types from the SSH Log file.
 The `check-dumpfiles.sh` compares the dump files from our code to the reference dump files.
-The `search-btrees.sh` script searches all nine B-Trees from the B-Tree files for the top 25
+The `search-btrees.sh` script searches all nine BTrees from the BTree files for the top 25
 entries.
 The `check-squeries.sh` script compares the results of search queries from searching
-the B-Tree to our program with the reference results.
+the BTree to our program with the reference results.

 You can use the test scripts to run and compare results using the four test scripts as follows.